Create a Skylum Account

 Each layer can contain discrete elements of your project.
-Layers can contain photos, textures, ore adjustments.
+Layers can contain photos, textures, or adjustments.
 There are lots of ways to create and manage layers, but it all comes back to having an organized design.
 Be sure to double-click on the name of each layer and give it a clear, descriptive name to make your workflow easier.

 Let’s explore using Layers.
-To make sure Layers are visible, do the following.
+To make sure Layers are visible, do the following:

-The Add Image command is a useful way to add one image on top of another in a Luminar project.
+The Add Image command is a useful way to add one image on top of another in an Aurora HDR 2019 image project.
 There are many possible reasons to do this, including design and technical.
-In this chapter we’ll explore four uses for this effect
+In this chapter we’ll explore two uses of this effect.

 Loading a Texture Layer

 The use of texture layers is quite a useful way to stylize an image.
 You can use the Add Image command to place a texture above a photo.